 Water described as 'hard' is high in dissolved minerals.
 Hard water is not a health risk, but a nuisance because of mineral build up on plumbing fixtures, and causes poor soap and detergent performance (DOW, 2006).
-Total hardness, expressed as calcium carbonate (CaCO3), is the combined concentration of earth-alkali metals, predominantly magnesium (Mg2+) and calcium (Ca2+), and some strontium (Sr2+).
+Total hardness, expressed as calcium carbonate (CaC03), is the combined concentration of earth-alkali metals, predominantly magnesium (Mg^{2+}) and calcium (Ca^{2+}), and some strontium (Sr^{2+}).
 The source of this hardness is limestone dissolved by water that is rich in carbon dioxide.
 Hardness levels range from <60mg/L (soft) to >400 mg/L (extremely hard).

-Water hardness can have an effect on the acceptable trigger values for particular heavy metal concentrations (cadmium, copper, zinc, lead, nickel and chromium).
+Water hardness can have an effect on the acceptable trigger values for particular metal concentrations (cadmium, copper, zinc, lead, nickel and chromium).
 Water samples with higher water hardness need to have the trigger values for these metals adjusted by hardness-dependent algorithm or the approximate factors applied to soft water trigger values of varying water hardness provided in ANZECC and ARMCANZ (2000), (Appendix E).

-Four sites sampled recorded 'Extremely High' water hardness concentrations on each sampling occasion which ranged between 260mg/L at Sawpit gully (EBN25) and 1500mg/L at Upper yalyal (EBN28) over the four month sampling period (Figure 22).
-Three sites sampled Very Hard which ranged between 180mg/L at Chandala South (EBN4) and 190mg/L at Sawpit Gully(EBN25).
+Four sites sampled recorded 'Extremely High' water hardness concentrations on most sampling occasions which ranged between 330mg/L at Peters Rd (EBN23) and 1500mg/L at Upper yalyal (EBN28) over the four month sampling period (Figure 22).
+Three sites sampled Very Hard which ranged between 140mg/L at Chandala South (EBN4) and 200mg/L at Sawpit Gully(EBN25).

-Water hardness at six sites remained relatively the same as those recorded in 2012 in regard to the hardness category, except for Wandena North which recorded hardness values less then 2012.
-Hardness Values were highly variable in 2013 sampling occasions.
+Water hardness at six sites remained relatively the same as those recorded in 2013 in regard to the hardness category.
+Hardness Values were highly variable in 2014 sampling occasions.
 Refer to Table 6 for the calculated hardness-modified trigger values (HMTV) for cadmium, copper, chromium, lead, nickel and zinc.

-Figure 22: Water hardness of surface water within the Ellen Brook Catchment at sites sampled for metal contamination, between July and October 2013.\Blanks represent no sample
+Figure 22: Water hardness of surface water within the Ellen Brook Catchment at sites sampled for metal contamination, between June and September 2014.Blanks represent no sample